Skip to main content

 • scaleFactor Number (optional) - Defaults to 1.0.

-Returns Number - The image's aspect ratio.
+Returns Number - The image's aspect ratio (width divided by height).

 If scaleFactor is passed, this will return the aspect ratio corresponding to the image representation most closely matching the passed value.